“To be a Frenchman is a fact; to be an American, an ideal”

 Defusing & confusing the bomb

 Other countries understand this, and further verstehen that immigration may be the only way, short of turning their nations into Gilead, to avoid a long economic decline that ends in the fiscal equivalent of palliative care.
-Angela Merkel, for example, didn’t take in all of those Syrian refugees just because she felt bad about the Holocaust Yet only the US of A has the experience and expertise to hoover up an epochal cornucopia of huddled masses, entrepreneurs, artists, and engineers from around the world.
+Historically great a leader as Angela Merkel is, for example, she didn’t take in all of those Syrian refugees just because she felt bad about the Holocaust.
+Yet only the US of A has the experience and expertise to hoover up an epochal cornucopia of huddled masses, entrepreneurs, artists, and engineers from around the world.
 Case in point: three years after so much of Syria washed up on German soil, They Might Be Nazis has been charting with bullets among the Volk there, albeit with a current pause for the pandemic while the neue-reich works up the proper messaging to blame it on the new folks.
-As we know from having to brush up on our German history lately, they’ll just need a superspreader anecdote or two to get that old-time xenophobia rolling again.
+As we now know from having to brush up on our German history lately, they’ll just need a superspreader anecdote or two–or a political infection traveling back across the Atlantic–to get that old-time xenophobia rolling again.
 Not so here.
 Despite Donald Trump’s best/worst efforts over the last four years, or maybe because of them, Gallup recently found support for immigration at an all-time high.